-The building blocks of trans fertility, starting with the three potential steps of transitioning
+The three potential steps of transitioning

 Gender transition is an incredibly personal process that begins with the exploration of gender identity.
 When someone feels ready to move forward with actions to affirm their gender, the steps may include social and medical transition.
 None of the following is required to validate a gender identity, and there is no specific order for these steps.